Learn Hive Query to Unlock the Power of Big Data Analytics

 SELECT DISTINCT eprofileclass, fueltypes FROM geog_all;

-Hive provides a variety of date related functions to allow you to convert strings into Timestamp and to additionally extract parts of the Timestamp.
+Hive provides a variety of date-related functions to allow you to convert strings into timestamps and to additionally extract parts of the Timestamp.

-unix_timestamp returns the current data and time – as an integer!
+unix_timestamp returns the current date and time – as an integer!

 from_unixtime takes an integer and converts it into a recognizable Timestamp string